 Canon Cameras & Lenses Jeff Uses and Recommends

 Canon 5D Mark IV – This 30 megapixel camera is the main one I use for nearly everything.
 This body combined with the 24-105mm f/4 lens is my go-to setup.
 Full-frame sensor, up to 7 frames-per-second, fast image capture recording and has great high-ISO resolution.
 I especially like having the built-in intervalometer—wish Canon would put that in all pro cameras.
-The battery last a very long time, provided it’s a Canon brand.
+The battery lasts a very long time, provided it’s a Canon brand.
 I use this body for nearly everything, especially landscapes.

 A camera body is just a box that has a lot of functionality to it…and an appropriately good or bad sensor.
-But a good body with poor quality glass in front of it is kinda worthless.
-So having good glass on a good body is paramount to me.
+But a good body with poor quality glass in front of it is kind of worthless.
+Having good glass on a good body is paramount to me.
 I’m looking for the sharpest image I can make.
 When reviewing lenses or cameras to purchase, look to the great people at DxOMark — DxOMark is an independent benchmark that scientifically assesses image quality of smartphones, lenses and cameras.
 Being an independent, I believe this company above any others when it comes to image quality.

 Canon 24-105mm f/4L II IS USM Lens: This is my go-to lens if I had only one lens to take on assignment or vacation.
 Be sure to get the version II as it’s MUCH sharper than the first.
-While it’s slower at f/4 than the 24-70mm f/2.8 the extra 35mm’s of telephoto (from 70-105mm) is worth it to me.
-The IS (image stabilization is great) and it focuses very close as well.
+While it’s slower at f/4 than the 24-70mm f/2.8, the extra 35mm’s of telephoto (from 70-105mm) is worth it to me.
+The IS (image stabilization) is great and it focuses very close as well.
 Combine this lens with a small and light-weight extension tube (see below) and you can get crazy macro stuff.

 Tripod Legs & Heads Jeff Uses and Recommends